xiaxia-wang/Daily-Reading/Topics/LLM-GPT.md

 *Arxiv 2025*

-This work introduces a two-stage reinforcement fine-tuning KGQA framework with a 'plan-KGsearch-and-Websearch-during-think' paradigm, that enables LLMs to perform autonomous planning and adaptive retrieval scheduling across KG and web under incomplete knowledge.
+This work introduces a two-stage reinforcement fine-tuning KGQA framework with a 'plan-KG_search-and-Web_search-during-think' paradigm, that enables LLMs to perform autonomous planning and adaptive retrieval scheduling across KG and web under incomplete knowledge.
 It uses chain-of-thought fine-tuning with a customized plan-retrieval dataset for structured reasoning, and a plan-retrieval guided reinforcement learning for explicit planning and retrieval actions with a multi-reward design, enabling coverage-aware retrieval scheduling.
 It employs a Cartesian-inspired planning module to decompose complex questions into ordered subquestions, and logical expression to guide tool invocation for globally consistent multi-step reasoning.

 *2025-11-05*